Richard F. Wareing

 Rich graduated from the Harvard Law School cum laude in 1993 and from the College of the Holy Cross magna cum laude in 1990.
 He was admitted to practice in Massachusetts in 1993 and in Connecticut in 1994.
-Rich has represented national and international contractors in a variety of disputes throughout the Northeast and in the Mid-Atlantic and Midwest.
-He has also represented diverse clients in civil litigation and in appeals, having argued before the Supreme and Appellate Courts of Connecticut and the United States Court of Appeals for the Second Circuit.
-He is a BV rated attorney by Martindale Hubbell.
-In 2004 the Connecticut Law Tribune named him one of the New Leaders of the Law.
+Rich has represented national and international contractors in a variety of disputes throughout the Northeast, Mid-Atlantic, and Midwest.
+Rich has also represented diverse clients in civil litigation and in appeals, having argued before the Supreme and Appellate Courts of Connecticut and the United States Court of Appeals for the Second Circuit.

-- Representation of major EPC contractor in complex litigation with project owner, insurer, insurance broker, and turbine supplier.
-In that litigation, which arose out of the construction of power plant, Rich handled claims for liquidated damages, delays, excess costs, as well as claims for coverage under applicable insurance policies, all arising out of a catastrophic construction accident involving multiple deaths and serious injuries.
+- Representation of major EPC contractor in complex litigation with project owner, insurer, insurance broker, and turbine supplier arising out of the construction of a power plant.
+Rich handled claims for liquidated damages, delays, and excess costs, as well as claims for coverage under applicable insurance policies, all arising out of a catastrophic construction accident involving multiple deaths and serious injuries.

 - Representation of international EPC contractor on power generation project.
-Rich was involved in multiple issues arising out of a crane collapse, working with the client to develop strategies for identification and interviewing witness, document collection and preservation, contract analysis and preparation of required notices and claims, and negotiations with other interested parties to develop an evidence preservation agreement and a plan for site stabilization and debris removal.
+Rich was involved in multiple issues arising out of a crane collapse, which included working with the client to develop strategies for identifying and interviewing witness, document collection and preservation, contract analysis, preparation of required notices and claims, and negotiations with other interested parties to develop an evidence preservation agreement and a plan for site stabilization and debris removal.

-- Representation of University in dispute with contractor arising out of signature construction project.
-Rich advised the client regarding multiple claims by both parties and owner’s decision to terminate the contractor.
+- Representation of university in a dispute with contractor arising out of signature construction project.
+Rich advised the client regarding multiple claims by both parties and owner’s decision to terminate contractor.
 Rich then assisted owner in arranging for the reprocurement of remaining work after contractor was terminated.

-- Representation of general contractor in multiple disputes with subcontractors with respect to claims arising out of the construction of a $150 million federal prison.
-Rich was involved in litigation in three different jurisdictions and was responsible for coordinating pleading and discovery strategy, as well motion practice and the management of local counsel.
+- Representation of general contractor in multiple disputes with subcontractors arising out of the construction of a $150 million federal prison.
+Rich was involved in litigation in three different jurisdictions and was responsible for coordinating pleading and discovery strategy, as well as motion practice and managing local counsel.